markkose/PCB-Designs/README.md

 ### 3. STM Microcontroller PCB

-An MCU PCB based on the STM32F446RET6U IC is integrated in 3 different places of the car and the schematic circuit along with the PCB in 3D view are presented below..
+An MCU PCB based on the STM32F446RET6U IC is integrated in 3 different places of the car and the schematic circuit along with the PCB in 3D view are presented below.

 ![photo](Screenshots/Screenshot_1.png)
 ![photo](Screenshots/Screenshot_2.png)